Skip to main content

 About Turning the Tide

 Turning the Tide is Colorado’s statewide perinatal quality improvement initiative focused on improving outcomes for pregnant and postpartum people and their infants affected by perinatal substance use.
-Based upon an Alliance for Innovation on Maternal Health (AIM) Patient Safety Bundle, this annual initiative provides hospital-based teams with evidence-based tools, clinical best practices, and implementation support to enhance substance use screening, brief intervention, and referral to recovery treatment services.
+Based upon an Alliance for Innovation on Maternal Health (AIM) Patient Safety Bundle, this 2-year, cohort-based initiative provides hospital-based teams with evidence-based tools, clinical best practices, and implementation support to enhance substance use screening, brief intervention, and referral to recovery treatment services.
 Turning the Tide promotes a compassionate, family-centered approach that reduces stigma by framing perinatal substance use disorder as a chronic and treatable medical condition.

 Why